Indyandie/mesa/README.md

 Stomp to the << , Stomp to the right >> , `2` hops this time, Left is default ,,,
 ```

-The colon `:` character could be used on the header fields to define alignment.
-Here's what I'm thinking.

 > The colon would be treated as a regular character past the first row.